technix/atrament.ink/docs/atrament-basics/story.md

 + [Open door] -> inside_house
 ```

-If your entire game is in be hypertext mode, it is recommended to set the following global tags:
+If your entire game is in a hypertext mode, it is recommended to set the following global tags:
 * `#single_scene` - disables scrollable history
 * `#scenes_align: top` - aligns text to the top of the window